Chloe's book recommendations - Part 2

 What the book is about?

-Aimed healthcare and medical practitioners (although very accessible to counsellors) this book shows how to deliver primary and secondary care to gender diverse people.
+Aimed at healthcare and medical practitioners (although very accessible to counsellors) this book shows how to deliver primary and secondary care to gender-diverse people.

-With accessible and practical advice of how to tailor your work to the needs of each client.
+With accessible and practical advice on how to tailor your work to the needs of each client.

 This book explains how to use language and pronouns in a respectful way and lists lots of detailed information about medical transition such as hormones, hair removal, top surgery and gamete storage.